Painters

 If this painter is your match

-Steal this: Draw a hundred continuous-contour studies of a single model across two weeks.
+Borrow this: Draw a hundred continuous-contour studies of a single model across two weeks.
 Do not lift the pencil.
 Do not look at the paper.
 Keep your eye on the edge of the body as it moves through your line of sight.
-When you do look at the page, look only to place one accent and then return to the model.
-You will find out what your hand actually knows when the correcting eye is out of the system.

 Adjacent painters